 An economic driver in the region, Central Wisconsin Airport (CWA) is welcoming passengers with a renovated concourse that both provides a comfortable experience for visitors as well as presents a more modern and streamlined look and feel to the facility.

 Other updates to the airport are currently in progress.
-Last fall, Ascension Wisconsin Spirit Medical Transport announced they would construct a medical transport hangar at CWA to support regional medical services.
 The airport is constructing a new access road and reconstructing a taxi lane, with completion of the work expected by September of this year.